lilibaghoyan/S1-exam_project/README.md

 6. Show postorder traversal
 7. Show tree statistics
 8. Quit
+9. Show tree visual

-The program provides helpful messages for invalid input, missing names, and empty trees.
+The program provides helpful messages for invalid input, missing names, contacts not found, and empty trees.

 ## 🧠 What You Learn